sonic-net/SONiC/doc/nat/nat_design_spec.md

 | sonic-clear nat statistics   | Use this command to clear the statistics of NAT operations in the system. |

 ### 3.8.5 Debug commands
-Debug commands will be available once the debug framework is ready.
+Debug commands will be available once the debug framework is approved.

-Debug commands are needed to dump:
+Debug command is needed to dump:

-- Internal cache of NAT entries (with all state information) in the NatOrch.
+- Internal cache of NAT, NAPT, Twice NAT, Twice NAPT entries (with all state information) in the NatOrch.
-- The pending queue of unprocessed events from APP_DB, in the NatOrch.
-- Operational data in NatMgrd.

 ### 3.8.6 REST API Support
 N/A